electron/electron/docs/api/browser-window.md

 been loaded, this method will not return and instead log a warning to the console.

-Method will also not return if the extension's manifest is missing or incomplete.
+The method will also not return if the extension's manifest is missing or incomplete.

 **Note:** This API cannot be called before the `ready` event of the `app` module is emitted.